hintinteractive/hintapi/api_spec.md

 		- time will be current system time
 		- expiry will br set according to enum_expiries.hint
 		- patch the checkin collection to add to sent_hint.
-		- run the connection algorithm (check if there is an un-expired hint from the other persion in the same venue)
+		- run the connection algorithm (check if there is an un-expired hint from the other person in the same venue)
 		- if a connection is created, sends a push notification to both, otherwise send it to the recipient.

 - `GET /api/connection` : get a list of connections